How do I apply?

-As a trainee, you are able to apply for a six-month secondment as the last two seats of your training contract.
-Your secondment can either be to one of our network 28 global offices (including New York, Hong Kong and Dubai) or to one of our clients (including the Bank of England, Goldman Sachs or with one of our pro bono clients).
+As a trainee, you can apply for a six-month secondment as the last two seats of your training contract.
+Your secondment can either be to one of our network of 28 global offices (including New York, Hong Kong and Dubai) or to one of our clients (including the Bank of England, Goldman Sachs or one of our many pro bono clients).

 What is the qualification process?

 Upon qualification, you will be invited to submit an application for qualification at the firm.
-There is no interview process and you would be able to apply for as many opportunities as you wish.
-When applying for qualification you will identify what seats you have enjoyed during your training contract and submit your qualification preferences to the Trainee Development team.
+There is no interview process and you can apply for as many opportunities as you wish.
+When applying for qualification, you will identify what seats you have enjoyed during your training contract and submit your qualification preferences to the trainee-development team.

 Do you pay fees for GDL and LPC?

 If you accept a training contract with us after you have completed either of these courses, we may be able to provide some reimbursement of your tuition fees on a discretionary basis.
-If you’re offered a training contract with us to start in 2023, and you have not yet completed the LPC, it is our intention that you’ll undertake the SQE.
+If you’re offered a training contract with us to start in 2024, and you have not yet completed the LPC, we intend for you to undertake the SQE.

 Is there a limit to the number of times I can apply for a training contract?